Sailing in Off-season – Charter a Yacht During Winter in the Mediterranean

 No crowds also mean no waiting in line for mooring and fuel.
 Talk about time-saving!

 This time you won’t be packing flip-flops.
-Off-season sailing means a lot of warm layers that can handle temperature variations.
+Winter sailing means a lot of warm layers that can handle temperature variations.
 Bring windbreakers, wool sweaters, warm socks, and comfortable footwear with you.

 It’s good to stay active and warm up with exercise, so some sportswear will also come in handy.
 You can also warm up with a hot drink that you will bottle in a flask (thermally insulated bottle).
 And if you’re worried about being cold while sleeping – don’t, as boats come with warm blankets.